MSF-UK/HHOT-Handbook/README.md

 # Hand Hygiene Observation Toolkit Handbook
 The Explanatory Handbook for the Hand Hygiene Observation Tool

-The Hand Hygiene Observation Toolkit (HHOT) enables users in the field to observe, record and share hand hygiene observations from medical facilities.
-A dashboard will allow analysis of data from across sites, providing information on hand hygiene compliance at facility and ward level.
-This information will inform decision-making and interventions at sites where hand hygiene can be improved.
+The Hand Hygiene Observation Toolkit (HHOT) enables users in the field to observe, record, analyse and share hand hygiene observations from medical facilities.
+The dashboard allows analysis of hand hygiene adherence across facilities, wards and staff groups.
+This information can inform decision-making and interventions at sites where hand hygiene can be improved.

 The HHOT is based on the WHO **“5 Moments for Hand Hygiene”** approach: (http://www.who.int/gpsc/5may/Hand_Hygiene_Why_How_and_When_Brochure.pdf)
 The HHOT measures adherence to the 5 moments in the following: